 TwinEU will address these challenges by

-The TwinEU consortium of 75 partners combines multidisciplinary competences and resources from the industry and research community and its demos will encompass key players at every level from transmission to distribution and market operators, while also testing the coordinated cross-area data exchange.
-The consortium also includes relevant industry players, research institutions and associations from 15 EU countries: Austria, Belgium, Bulgaria, Cyprus, France, Germany, Greece, Hungary, Italy, Luxembourg, Netherlands, Portugal, Romania, Slovenia and Spain.
+The TwinEU consortium, consisting of 75 partners, brings together multidisciplinary expertise and resources from both industry and the research community.
+The demonstrations will involve key actors at all levels; from transmission and distribution to market participants, and will test coordinated data exchange across different domains.
+The consortium also includes relevant industrial companies, research institutions, and associations from 15 EU countries: Austria, Belgium, Bulgaria, Cyprus, France, Germany, Greece, Hungary, Italy, Luxembourg, the Netherlands, Portugal, Romania, Slovenia, and Spain.